 Using a Legal Document Assistant for Help

 This is a general overview of how to deal with creditors and debts in California probate.
 More importantly, you should not consider this article as legal advice for a particular situation.
-Every probate case is different and you should talk to an attorney if you need legal advice about these issues.
+Every probate case is different, and you should talk to an attorney if you need legal help about specific issues.

 As far as the paperwork goes, however, we highly recommend you consider working with an experienced legal document preparer.
 As such, A People’s Choice is a great option for your probate document preparation.
 A Peoples Choice has been in business since 1980, helping people file California probate and other types of legal documents.
 As such, our staff understands the detail and time-sensitive nature of these cases.
 As a legal document assistant, we can help you deal with creditors and debts in California probate.
 Call us today at 800-747-2780 or contact us through our website.